stirlo/thegossroom/_posts/2025-08-15-universal-music-ceo-lucian-grainge-has-had-enough-of-drakes-ridiculous-not-like-us-lawsuit.md

 - scandals
 - music
 - drake
 title: Universal Music CEO Lucian Grainge Has Had Enough of Drake’s ‘Ridiculous’ ‘Not Like Us’ Lawsuit
+temperature: 0
 ---

 In new legal filings, the top executive has made his first public statements on the rapper's unprecedented lawsuit against his own label